b3nkang/shignal/README.md

 register localhost 1234
 ```

-The server throw an error and will prompt for the correct command in the case the wrong command is supplied.
+The server throws an error and will prompt for the correct command in the case the wrong command is supplied.
 The auth server terminal, upon execution of these commands in the user terminals, will also provide a log confirming the user has registered/logged in successfully.

 ### Creating a group as admin and inviting a new member